python-flowest/flowest/README.rst

 Flower is licensed under BSD 3-Clause License.
 See the LICENSE file in the top distribution directory for the full license text.

+All changes made by Gabriel-Desharnais are under MIT license

 Getting help
 ------------